MONOSPACE

 Ponytail is an anti-overengineering skill that teaches coding agents to reach for the standard library before the framework — and its corrected benchmark counts diff lines, not promises.

-The most expensive code an AI agent writes is the code nobody asked for: the framework where a function would do, the dependency where the standard library already ships the answer.
-Ponytail — 35,000 stars for what is mostly Markdown — attacks exactly that failure mode.
-It is not a static analyzer and not a code generator; it is a behavior patch, installed as a skill, that changes what an agent reaches for first.
+The most expensive code an agent writes is the code nobody asked for: a framework where a function would do, a dependency where the standard library already ships the answer.
+Ponytail goes straight at that habit.
+Thirty-five thousand stars, for what is mostly Markdown.
+It doesn’t analyze your code or generate any; it’s a behavior patch, installed as a skill, that changes what an agent reaches for first.

 The Premise

-Before writing anything, the agent must stop at the first rung of a six-step ladder that works: skip it entirely, use the standard library, use the platform’s native feature, use an installed dependency, write one line, or — last resort — write the minimum code.
-The design decision that elevates it above a YAGNI slogan is the safety carve-out: validation, data-loss handling, security, accessibility, and explicit requirements must never be simplified away.
+Before it writes anything, the agent has to stop at the first rung of a six-step ladder that solves the problem: skip the work entirely, use the standard library, use the platform’s native feature, use a dependency you already have, write a single line, or, as a last resort, write the minimum code.
+What lifts this above a YAGNI slogan is the carve-out.
+Five things are never allowed to be simplified away: validation, data-loss handling, security, accessibility, and anything the requirements name outright.

 The whole product is a decision ladder.